A Small Town like a Large Castle

-Tallinn shines as a little-known Jewish destination whose time has come.
-With its four-year-old Beit Bella synagogue, containing a sanctuary, mikveh, and restaurant, its active Jewish Community Center and school, and its well-kept Jewish cemeteries and Holocaust memorials, Tallinn is an example of a city coming to terms with its past while advancing confidently towards a tolerant and progressive future.
+Virtually unheard of in the outside world for many years, now Tallinn shines as a little-known Jewish destination whose time has come!
+With its four-year-old Beit Bella synagogue, containing a sanctuary, mikveh, and restaurant, its active Jewish Community Center and school, and its well-kept Jewish cemeteries and Holocaust memorials, Tallinn is an example of a city reconciling with its past while advancing confidently towards a tolerant and progressive future.

 Contact us today and we'll customize a tour to suit your wishes!